Azure/bicep-types-az/generated/datamigration/microsoft.datamigration/2022-03-30-preview/types.md

 ## SsisMigrationInfo
 ### Properties
-* **environmentOverwriteOption**: 'Ignore' | 'Overwrite' | string: The overwrite option for SSIS object migration, only ignore and overwrite are supported in DMS now and future may add Reuse option for container object
+* **environmentOverwriteOption**: 'Ignore' | 'Overwrite' | string: The overwrite option for the SSIS environment migration
-* **projectOverwriteOption**: 'Ignore' | 'Overwrite' | string: The overwrite option for SSIS object migration, only ignore and overwrite are supported in DMS now and future may add Reuse option for container object
+* **projectOverwriteOption**: 'Ignore' | 'Overwrite' | string: The overwrite option for the SSIS project migration
-* **ssisStoreType**: 'SsisCatalog' | string: An enumeration of supported source SSIS store type in DMS
+* **ssisStoreType**: 'SsisCatalog' | string: The SSIS store type of source, only SSIS catalog is supported now in DMS

 ## SyncMigrationDatabaseErrorEvent
 ### Properties